Jun-Lizst/leo1234jv4/content/resource/biochemistrytools.md

       - Pierce™ BCA Protein Assay Kits [[User guide: PDF](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/MAN0011430_Pierce_BCA_Protein_Asy_UG.pdf) | measure at 562 nm]
       - Pierce™ Dilution-Free™ Rapid Gold BCA Protein Assay Kit [[User guide: PDF](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/MAN0029413-Pierce%20DilutionFree%20RapidGoldBCA-UG.pdf) | measure at 480 nm]
     - **Bradford:** The Bradford method is a quick and widely used colorimetric assay for determining protein concentration.
 It involves the binding of a dye, Coomassie Brilliant Blue G-250, to proteins, which causes a shift in the dye's absorbance spectrum.
 By measuring the absorbance of the resulting blue solution at 595 nm and comparing it to a standard curve, the protein concentration can be determined. [[original article, PMID:942051](https://pubmed.ncbi.nlm.nih.gov/942051/)]
+      - **Calculation of Protein Extinction Coefficients**: The molar absorption coefficient of a peptide or protein is related to its tryptophan (W), tyrosine (Y) and cysteine (C) amino acid composition.
+At 280nm, this value is approximated by the weighted sum of the 280nm molar absorption coefficients of these three constituent amino acids. [[Online calculator](https://www.novoprolabs.com/tools/protein-extinction-coefficient-calculation)]
     - **ELISA**